Written by Nyomi Graef

 "Everything you eat is either a carbohydrate, a protein or a fat, and they all have a very different effect on glucose and therefore insulin levels ...
 So when we eat carbohydrates, our insulin and glucose are going to spike up fast.
 And with proteins it looks a lot better.
 But take a look at what happens when we eat fat; essentially nothing, a flat line.
 And this is going to wind up being very important."

-- Dr Sarah Hallberg, leading US diabetes and weight loss expert
+- Dr Sarah Hallberg, a leading US diabetes and weight loss expert, explaining a graph showing the effects of carbohydrates, protein and fat on insulin levels

 What are the recommendations for sugar intake?